You Are Here (2010 film): Design

 The film has a "lo-fi, anachronistic production design."
 There are VHS tapes, Polaroid pictures, land line phones, large cell phones and dated computers, all of it intentional:"If the movie had been set in the here and now, and everybody had been surrounded by amusing cellphones and iPods and GPS, it would have made everything feel way too blunt and obvious."
 Cockburn wanted to "shift everything sideways" and regrets there were "a couple of laptops in there", but they were needed for the production.
-The end result is a film that takes place "in a time that has never actually existed."
+The result is a film that takes place "in a time that has never actually existed."

 Production designer Naz Goshtasbpour was given a working budget, that, according to Cockburn, "a lot of people in her position would have found laughable; but she managed to build a number of totally convincing sets entirely from scratch, and came up with ingenious solutions for slightly modifying locations to make them exactly what we needed."
 The books for the Chinese room were mostly styrofoam props (one was a real book, and she said it was the most expensive film prop she had ever made).
 After finishing the film, Cockburn says he carried these fake books with him from home to home despite their having no use: "After eight years, I finally threw them out."